cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

-﻿Open Rails, Monogame version (unofficial) README - Release NewYear - Rev.102 July 29th, 2021
+﻿Open Rails, Monogame version (unofficial) README - Release NewYear - Rev.103 August 17th, 2021

 Please note that the installation and use of Open Rails software, even of its unofficial versions, is governed by the Open Rails End User License Agreement.